txt/mase/src/doc/READING.md

     + Starting with  a clear reference to the paper
     + Write down the four most important keywords in the paper, plus a two line definition of each.
     + Offer very brief notes on any half dozen of the items listed  [here](READINGrubric.md).
-    + For weeks2,3,4,5,6,7,8 also comment on the connection to the other papers.
+    + For Two,Three,Four, etc also comment on the connection to the other papers.
     + Do you know how long 1000 words is?
 About as long as this page.
 So you want to write something half this size.
 	+ You goal is being able to generate such a summary in thirty minutes: